Nasrine26/nassyoga/src/content/schedule/citysport-ec1.md

   </button>
 </div>

-**Hatha Yoga 12.15pm**
+**Tuesday 12.15pm | Hatha Yoga - all levels**

-Through mindful movement, we try to find a “good space” that allows for us to feel stable and have a sense of ease.
+Through mindful movement, we try to find a “good space” that allows us to feel stable and have a sense of ease.

+**Wednesday 17.45pm | Female Yoga - all levels**

+We flow through the moving meditation that is breath.
+Move to the beat.
+Connect.
+Reset.
+Be still.
+These Vinyasa classes are playful, uplifting and leave you feeling higher and stronger.
+Expect sun salutations to warm the body, various standing and seated postures to strengthen, including backbends, forward folds, and hip openers - all the while syncing breath to beat.
+Float away with a smile.

 See you on the mat!